GSBhub/ghidra-ExportDwarfELFSymbols/README.md

 Ghidra comes with a gradle wrapper under `support/gradle/gradlew` that should work.

 You may need to set the environment variable `GHIDRA_INSTALL_DIR` before running.

+You can build the required `libdwarf.so` using the gradle "buildLibdwarf" task.
+This will generate a native libdwarf.so (or libdwarf.dll) package for your host machine.
+At present, this needs to be manually moved (after the build step) to `src/main/resources` so it can be packaged in the final .jar that is used with Ghidra.

 The gradle rules built into Ghidra have tasks for building distributible versions of the binaries, which I will write about here once I remember how to do it.